Mullutu-Suurlaht

-During the regular flood in spring (usual rise is 0.75 m, max 1.16 m) Mullutu-Suurlaht merges with nearby Paadla, Vägara and Kaalupea bays and draws a temporary waterbody up to 3600 ha.
-Mullutu-Suurlaht is drained by the 3 km Nasva River.
-Due to a strong connection with sea through Nasva river the lake is rich in fish, main species include bleak, burbot, crucian carp, dace, eel, gudgeon, ide, perch, pike, ruffe, roach, rudd and tench.
+During regular flooding in spring (the usual rise is 0.75 m, maximum 1.16 m), the two lakes can merge with nearby Paadla, Vägara, and Kaalupea bays to create a temporary waterbody covering up to 3600 ha.
+Suurlaht drains into Mullutu Bay via Kurgu Creek, and Mullutu Bay is drained by the 3 km Nasva River.
+Due to a strong connection with the sea through the Nasva River, the lakes are rich in fish.
+The main species include bleak, burbot, crucian carp, dace, eel, gudgeon, ide, perch, pike, ruffe, roach, rudd, and tench.